 I’m unclear on some of the details of the sample design.
 For each group is the total sample size set at 3600 from which 600 respondents are expected?
+Yes, the total (initial) sample (3,600) size was determined as a function of incidence/contact rates.
+Working telephone numbers will be re-contacted a minimum of 3 times during a normal field cycle.
+If the yield is insufficient then additional sample will be applied on an equitable census distribution.Page 1 of Section B (English and Spanish) have been amended.

 Or will households continue to be contacted until there have been 600 responses?
 The former may yield far fewer than 600 responses while the latter could result in a total number of contacts far more than 3600.
 I think it would be helpful to clarify how this will work.

 More details on the assumption of the power analysis would be helpful.
 What alpha level was used?
 Is this based on the difference between two proportions?
 If so what was N for the benchmark survey?
+The alpha use for the power analysis was .05.
+There was no provision for the benchmarking survey (which is customary), instead theoretical proportions were applied based on N=600 and the difference in proportions were evaluated.

 I have a few comments on Figures 1 and 2.
 First, do the x-axis values fall between the tick marks?
 It seems so on Figure 2 but I’m not sure on Figure 1.
 I would recommend aligning tickmarks and the values on the x-axis.
 Second, set apart the legend from the x-axis label and possibly provide a label for the legend.
+Please refer to figures 1 & 2 below.
+In both cases, the x-axis values were meant to align with the point values plotted along the curves.
+Hopefully, this is more pronounced with the addition of the gridlines.
+Page 3 of Section B (English and Spanish) have been amended.

 Figure 1

 Figure 2